Key Takeaway

 With more love than you'll ever know, [Your name]

+Step 3: Write like you talk.
 If you say "honey" in real life, write "honey."
-If you tend to tell long stories before getting to the point, let the letter do that too.
 Your daughter doesn't want a polished essay from a stranger.
 She wants your voice — complete with your quirks, your humor, and your characteristic way of circling back to what really matters.

 - "The moment I knew you were going to be okay in this world was when..."